Auto-Adaptive PINNs with Applications to Phase Transitions: Numerical Results

 A region of interest in this example is the midpoint of the spatial domain, which can be seen in Figure \ref{fig:Ex1:Slices}.
 In this region although the function is far from one or minus one, the slow flow dominates since $u\equiv 0$ is an exact local maxima of the energy density.
 Additionally $\Delta u_0>0$ in the center, so the flow is nonzero.
 The dynamics at this point are thus very difficult, as any deviation from the exact state will change the flow dramatically.

 Our network uses 6 fully connected layers of 128 nodes.
 We use the hyperbolic tangent activation function for all interior layers.
 For training we use $10,000$ total collocation points in the domain.
-We train the network until final time $t=1$, with time slices taken in increments of $.1$.
+We train the network until final time $t=1$, with time slices taken in increments of $0.1$.
 On each time slice, we run 100 epochs of ADAM training with minibatches of size $40$ split proportionally according to the adaptive point ratio, $\lambda$.
-As we progress through time slices, we additionally change the learning rate.
-We use learning rate $10^{-3}$ until final time .3, at which point we switch to $5*10^{-4}$.
-At final time $.5$, we decrease to learning rate $10^{-4}$.
-At $.7$ we decrease to $5*10^{-5}$, and finally at $.9$ we decrease to $10^{-5}$.
+As we progress through time slices, we additionally change the learning rate as described in section \ref{s:OtherTechniques}.
+We use learning rate $10^{-3}$ until final time 0.3, at which point we switch to $5*10^{-4}$.
+At final time $0.5$, we decrease to learning rate $10^{-4}$.
+At $0.7$ we decrease to $5*10^{-5}$, and finally at $0.9$ we decrease to $10^{-5}$.

 We perform a parameter sweep on $\lambda$, the proportion of adaptively chosen points vs uniformly chosen points.
 The results for this are found in Figure \ref{fig:Ex1:lambda_sweep}.
-We can see from this plot that the energy adaptive method performs best with a $\lambda$ value of about $.6$, while residual adaptive functions about equivalent for $\lambda$ between $.6$ and $.9$.
-For further discussion we consider $\lambda=.6$ so as to more directly compare with the energy adaptive method.
+We can see from this plot that the energy adaptive method performs best with a $\lambda$ value of about $0.6$, while residual adaptive functions about equivalent for $\lambda$ between $0.6$ and $0.9$.
+For further discussion we consider $\lambda=0.6$ so as to more directly compare with the energy adaptive method.
 Notice also the consistent improvement of the energy adaptive method in both error measures.

 To verify that both methods are decreasing loss effectively, we display the loss across each epoch in Figure \ref{fig:Ex1:Loss_History}.
 It is verified here that each method is successfully evolving according to their respective losses.
-This plot also informs our decision to gradually anneal the learning rate.

 We next present time slices obtained from each of the tested methods in Figure \ref{fig:Ex1:Slices}.
 We notice the residual adaptive method generally performs well at early times but quickly loses accuracy in problematic regions as minor errors in the center expand dramatically.
 The energy adaptive method performs significantly better but it is not immune to this difficulty.
 We then observe the precise error measures in Table \ref{table:Ex1:Errors}, which verify exactly what we see in Figure \ref{fig:Ex1:Slices}.